A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: System model and Problem formulation

 \begin{lemma} Problem~\ref{problem} is $\mathcal{NP}$-hard. \end{lemma}

-Despite the $\mathcal{NP}$-hardness of Problem~\ref{problem} we use an ``oracle" to get the optimal solution.
-The oracle knows in advance the arrival time $\{t_1,t_2,\ldots,t_V\}$ of every vehicle $\{1,2,\ldots,V\}$; and plugs such values in the optimization Problem~\ref{problem} to obtain the best \emph{placement}~$p'_v$ and \emph{scaling}~$C_{p,v}$ decisions.
-Due to the problem's complexity, computing the oracle solution is only feasible for small instances of the problem e.g., up to five vehicle arrivals.
-However we use it to derive optimality gaps to our proposed approach (Section~\ref{sec:ddpg}) and other solutions we adapt from the state of the art (Section~\ref{sec:other-solutions}).
-To get the oracle solution we model Problem~\ref{problem} using AMPL~\cite{ampl}.
+The proof is provided in Appendix A. Despite the $\mathcal{NP}$-hardness of Problem~\ref{problem} we use an ``oracle" to get the optimal solution.
+The oracle knows in advance the arrival time $\{t_1,t_2,\ldots,t_V\}$ of every vehicle $\{1,2,\ldots,V\}$; and plugs such values in the optimization problem to obtain the best \emph{placement}~$p'_v$ and \emph{scaling}~$C_{p,v}$ decisions.
+Due to the problem's complexity, computing the oracle solution is only feasible for small instances of the problem.
+However we use it to derive optimality gaps to our proposed approach and other solutions we adapt from the state of the art.